“Nothing is good or bad but thinking that makes it so.”

 The first edition NFPA 1992 provides information on liquid splash-protection.

 As with the NFPA 1991 provisions cover a variety of elements covering testing and performance.
 Liquid NFPA protective gear again equivocates with Level B EPA but offers more details on materials and longevity.
 When a garment complies with nFPA certivfication it gets a Safety Equipment INstitution (SEI) label.

-No matter the hazard faced, you want to know that you are using the correct chemical protective clothing levels.
-This ensures smooth operation and that your business protects the lifeblood of your company, your workers.
+No matter the hazard faced, you want to know that you use the correct chemical protective clothing levels.
+This ensures a smooth operation of your industry and protects the vital lifeblood of your company that is your workers.

 Want detailed material information?
 Contact us along with further questions about the necessary safety standard.